-Audrina Bigos is a general assignment reporter for CBS 2
+Audrina Bigos is a general assignment reporter and fill-in anchor at CBS Chicago.

-While in North Carolina, Bigos launched a self-esteem project entitled – SMART Girls – which has become a permanent program at the Charlotte Boys & Girls Club.
+Beyond her broadcasting achievements, Bigos is a long-time volunteer with the Boys & Girls Club of America.
+Prior to working with the clubs on the West Side of Chicago, she helped launched a self-esteem project entitled – SMART Girls – which has become a permanent program at the Charlotte Boys & Girls Club.

 Additionally, she has served as the vice president of broadcast for the Charlotte Area Association of Black Journalists and is a member of the National Association of Black Journalists.